List of Attack on Titan characters: 104th Training Corps

 Connie hails from the Ragako District of Wall Rose.
 He sports a buzz cut and has an outgoing and upbeat personality, always trying his best to keep his teammates pumped up and not shying away from encounters with Titans.
 His training instructor describes him as having a good sense of balance and performing well with the vertical maneuvering equipment, but that he also has a slow mind and makes strategic mistakes.
-He is very close friends with Sasha Blouse.
+He is very close friends with Sasha Braus Jean Kirstein and Harry Sadler.
 Having ranked eighth in his class, he initially plans to join the Military Police but changes his mind after hearing Eren's speech, and eventually joins the Survey Corps.
 Later, his village is decimated by the Beast Titan and all of its inhabitants are turned into Pure Titans, including his mother.
 Connie ends up kidnapping Falco in an attempt to save his mother, but changes his mind last minute and saves Armin.
 Connie is traumatized when he kills his close friends Daz and Samuel to stop them from blowing up the flying boat.
 He is turned into a titan in the final battle of Heaven and Earth, but is saved when Eren is killed and is able to reunite with his mother.
 He is one of the final survivors of the series.
 He later joins the Alliance as an ambassador of peace.

 Connie is voiced by Hiro Shimono in the Japanese dub of the anime.
 In the Funimation dub, his name is spelled Conny Springer and he is voiced by Clifford Chapin.